Brinicle

 Brinicles form beneath floating sea ice.
 Because of the intensely cold temperatures involved, their appearance on earth is limited to the polar regions, both the Arctic and Antarctica.

 According to a study published in the American Chemical Society’s journal, Langmuir, the formation of brinicles mirrors that of the undersea hydro-thermal vents – the primary difference being water temperature.
 The brinicles are similar to the vents in that they, too, may be unlikely hotbeds of life, due to the rich mineral and lipid content of the brine.
-Some scientists speculate that life, such as microscopic extremophiles, may be found near similar formations on other planets, such as on Jupiter’s icy moons.
+Some scientists like Catherine Coath speculate that life, such as microscopic extremophiles, may be found near similar formations on other planets, such as on Jupiter’s icy moons.

 Recording of a Brinicle Formation